 The ideal meal frequency for gaining weight would be to eat around six small meals spread out evenly throughout the day.
 This ensures that your body always has nutrients at hand for growth.

-This is to ensure your bones are kept strong and your muscles toned resulting in growth that is proportionate and atheistically pleasing.
+This is to ensure your bones are kept strong and your muscles toned resulting in growth that is proportionate and aesthetically pleasing.

-How you choose to gain weight will dictate how successful you are; with proper nutrition and exercise anybody can achieve healthy and sustainable weight gain.
+How you choose to gain weight will dictate how successful you are, and with proper nutrition and exercise anybody can achieve healthy and sustainable weight gain.

 Now, we cant realistically achieve this just by selling you our weight gain stack (although it helps!).
 Instead, we supply advice on aspects that underpin healthy weight and general health.

-There's more to achieving healthy weight that eating food!
+There's more to achieving healthy weight than eating food!
 Our comprehensive information database offers advice on subjects including lifestyle, supplements, health, exercise, nutrition and much more...

 Company Registration Number: